simbo1905/junit-js/README.md

 });
 ```

-There is also a stub function which records whatever methods you invoke up it.
-This allows you to pass a stub to some object you are testing then confirm what method invocations were made on the stub see `TestFileUnderTest.js`.
+Note that the file "JUnitJSUtils.js" is loaded out of the classpath into each test script context.
+This defines a `jsAssert.assertEqualNoCoercion` and `jsAssert.assertEqualCoercion` shown above.
+There is also a `newStub()` function that creates function which records whatever methods you invoke up it and their parameters see `TestFileUnderTest.js`.